ebiester/supervillian-kata/README.md

 * Tickets have a submitting user, assigned user, title and description.
 * Tickets have three states: Not started, started, and completed.
 * Tickets from Supervillians may not be assigned to junior support employees.
-* When a ticket is added, it is assigned to an open employee if an eligible employee does not have a ticket.
+* When a ticket is added, it is assigned to an open employee if an eligible employee does not have a ticket. if no eligible employees are available, this wil be unassigned.
-* A new ticket is automatically assigned to a support employee when a previous ticket is closed and a new ticket is available.
+* A ticket is automatically assigned to a support employee when a previous ticket is completed and a ticket is unassigned in the system.
 (This is an evil organization, after all, and some of the most valuable clients are... ahem, some of the most difficult.
 Self organization is not encouraged.)

-* Support employees are immediately assigned a ticket if one is available when they are added.
+___

+The spec for Kata 2 is dependent on Kata 1.

 Ticket Prioritization: Implement in this order.
 * Tickets are assigned oldest to newest within the priority groups.
 (That is all priority 1 will be assigned before priority 2, before 3, subject to the assigning tickets restrictions.